-SHRI J AG JI VAN RAM: Yes, Sir.
+SHRI JAGJIVAN RAM: Yes, Sir.

-PANDIT HRIDAY NATH KUNZRU: h. report was made by the World Bank and copies of it must have been sent to the Government of India.
+Pandit HRIDAY NATH KUNZRU: A report was made by the World Bank and copies of it must have been sent to the Government of India.
 Can the Government of India by agreement with the World Bank place a copy of that report in the Library?